 A Misdemeanor Homicide by Vehicle charge can carry a penalty of up to twelve months in jail and up to a $1000 fine plus statutory add-on fees.

-Serious traffic charges like Vehicular Homicide requires a serious defense:
+Serious traffic charges like Vehicular Homicide require a serious defense:

 Time is of the essence to preserve evidence for your defense, be it physical evidence of how the accident occurred, photographing the scene, the vehicle, as well as photographing injuries to our clients (cuts, bruises – that can become more visible over several days, etc.).